De Hoge Veluwe National Park - Guelders - the Netherlands

 A new heart of the park

-You too can contribute to the future of the park.
+You too can contribute to the future of the Park.
 A future with new facilities that generate extra revenue.
-This will help us maintain and improve the unique natural landscape and exceptional buildings housed within the park for decades to come.
-Click here to read the annual report 2015 of De Hoge Veluwe National Park.
+This will help us maintain and improve the unique natural landscape and exceptional buildings housed within the Park for decades to come.
+Click here to read the annual report 2016 (English) or here to read the annual report 2017 (Dutch) of De Hoge Veluwe National Park.

 Baron Seger van Voorst tot Voorst, director/manager, has been in charge at De Hoge Veluwe Nationale Park since 2003.
 Since 2012, he has also been Vice President of the Friends of the Countryside.